CQCL/tket/pytket/docs/install.rst

 I've tried the recommended actions here and it still won't work!
 What can I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Our `examples repository <http://github.com/CQCL/pytket>`_ on GitHub has an issue tracker for current issues.
+The tket repository <http://github.com/CQCL/tket/issues>`_ on GitHub has an issue tracker for current issues.
 You might find others who have had similar problems there.
 If not, feel free to add an issue describing your problem and our dev team will try to diagnose it and get back to you as soon as possible.